An Asymptotic Orthogonality Relation for ${\rm GL}(n, \mathbb R)$: An integral representation of

 \begin{conjecture}[{\bf Ishii-Stade}] Let $m,n\in \Z$ with $1\le m\le n-1$; let $\delta\in \Z_{\ge0}$.
 Let $(x)_n:=\frac{\Gamma(x+n)}{\Gamma(x)}=x(x+1)\cdots(x+n-1)$.
 Then there exists a positive integer $r$ and, for each $i$ with $1\le i\le r$, a polynomial $P_i(s,\al)$ and an $(n-1)$-tuple $\Sigma_i\in(\Z_{\ge0})^{n-1}$, such that where the $m$th coordinate of each $\Sigma_i$ is at least $\delta$.
 Moreover, for each $i$, we have

 \end{conjecture}

-\begin{remark} (a) The case $\delta=0$ of the conjecture is trivial.
+\begin{proof}[Proof of conjecture for $2\le n\le 5$] Note that the case $\delta=0$ of the conjecture is trivial.
 Moreover, for a given $m$ and $n$ with $1\le m\le n-1$, it's enough to prove the conjecture for $\delta=1$.
-The case of $\delta>1$ then follows by applying the case $\delta=1$ to itself iteratively.
+The case $\delta>1$ then follows by applying the case $\delta=1$ to itself iteratively.

-(b) For the case $\delta=1$ Taku Ishii (personal correspondence) has shown, by considering certain ``Capelli elements'' (see \cite[Proposition 3.6]{MR3146819}) of which $\what{n}{\alpha}{s}$ is a joint eigenfunction, that is, in fact, expressible as a linear combination of shifts $\what{n}{\al}{s+\Sigma_i}$.
-It is not {\it a priori} clear, for arbitrary $m$ and $n$ with $1\le m\le n-1$, that the shifts $\Sigma_i$ arising in this way all have $m$th coordinate equal to at least $\delta=1$, or that the degrees of the polynomial coefficients in this linear combination are as conjectured.
-Using various methods, we have been able to show that all of this {\it is}, in fact, true (that is, the conjecture holds as stated) for $m=1$ (and for any $n\ge2$), as well as for $n\le 7$ (and for any $1\le m\le n-1$).
-(For example, the case $n=4$ is proved in \cite{MR4166593}.)
-To date, the general case remains unproved, but we strongly believe that the conjecture holds in the stated generality.\end{remark}

-The Ishii-Stade Conjecture gives a framework for the work of Stade-Trinh \cite{MR4166593} that was critical in proving the asymptotic orthogonality formula in the case of $n=4$.